fetep/pencil/README-rewrite.md

 ## Some features of the rewrite

-* Single cluster and no cluster support, so the %c in metric format will be optional.
+* Single cluster and no cluster support, so the %c in metric format is optional.

 * Graph config format uses graphite-dsl.
 Goodbye messy hack-YAML graph configuration!